 After the conference, if the student is placed in a DAEP, the campus administrator shall write a placement order.
-A copy of the DAEP placement order shall be sent to the student and the student's parent.
+A copy of the DAEP placement order and information for the parent or person standing in parental relation to the student regarding the process for requesting a full individual and initial evaluation of the student for purposes of special education services shall be sent to the student and the student's parent.